Avinashshah099/CarND-Behavioral-Cloning-P3/writeup_report.md

 The model includes RELU layers to introduce nonlinearity (code line 124-128), and the data is normalized in the model using custom Keras layer (code line 121).

-Custom Normalization layer was introduced as a replacement for Keras Lambda layer in order to enable save and read model.h5 on diffrent platforms.
+Custom Normalization layer was introduced as a replacement for Keras Lambda layer in order to enable saving and reading model.h5 on different platforms.

 #### 2. Attempts to reduce overfitting in the model